Damounet/AngularCucumberTesting/cucumber/features/README.md

 # Our best practices

-One Feature = One Feature file.
+* One functionnal feature = One Feature file.

-The tests have to be written with the best english possible.
-Everyone have to be able to understand the scenarios, even a non team member.
+* Everyone have to be able to understand the scenarios, even a non team member.

-The steps have to be written with the first person.
+* Steps have to be written with the first person.
 The subject is the one described in the user story environment.

-Steps have to be simple and reusable.

-A simple step can check itself with only one assertion.
-A reusable step doesn't depend on its context.
+* A reusable step doesn't depend on its context.